twitter/rezolus/docs/METRICS.md

 ### Block

-Capture the IO sizes at the block layer
+Captures telemetry about block IO

+* `block/device_latency/read` - distribution of device latency for read
+* `block/device_latency/write` - distribution of device latency for write
+* `block/latency/read` - distribution of end-to-end latency for read
+* `block/latency/write` - distribution of end-to-end latency for write
+* `block/queue_latency/read` - distribution of queue latency for read
+* `block/queue_latency/write` - distribution of queue latency for write
+* `block/size/read` - distribution of sizes in kilobytes for reads
-* `block/io_size_kb` - distribution of block IO sizes in kilobytes
+* `block/size/write` - distribution of sizes in kilobytes for writes

 ### EXT4